Aloz1/ghost-bot/README.md

 ## How to order parts on Element 14
 TODO add an instruction on how to use the BOM upload tool

+## Credit
+This robot is ~~shamelessly plagarised~~ inspired by a line following robot I built during my first year at uni.
+If Dr. Robert Ross ever sees this (anything can happen on the internet), thanks!
+I somehow misplaced the original, so any mistakes are mine and mine alone.

 ## TODO
 * Ordered M2.5 hex spacers (2884589) and screws (1420388, box of 100), need to add to BOM.
 It would be nice to add them as mechanical parts to the schematic, just need to think about what the best way to do this is.
 * Setup a Github Action to generate all the fabrication outputs